Mike Zimmer on Bobby Petrino: He Is a Gutless Coward

-It’s good to know that a coach can’t just walk out on his team and players in an embarrassingly unprofessional act and have everyone forget about it.
-We certainly won’t, and I’m sure Alge Crumpler hasn’t either.
-Count current Bengals defensive coordinator Mike Zimmer as someone who won’t ever let go what the slimeball Petrino did.
+It’s good to know that a coach can’t get away with unprofessionally walking out on his team and have everyone forget about it.
+We certainly won’t forget the way Bobby Petrino deserted the Falcons, and I’m sure Alge Crumpler wonn’t either.

-So what does Mike Zimmer, who was the Falcons’ defensive coordinator at the time say about Petrino?
+So what does Mike Zimmer, who was the Falcons’ defensive coordinator at the time, say about Petrino?
 Well, it’s nothing positive:

 “When a coach quits in the middle of the year and ruins a bunch of people’s families and doesn’t have enough guts to finish out the year, I’m not a part of it.
 He’s a coward, he ruined a bunch of people’s lives, a bunch of families, kids, because he didn’t have enough (guts) to stay there and finish the job.
 And that’s the truth.
 Most people in football have enough courage about him and enough fight to stick it out and not quit halfway through the year.
 It’s cowardly.”

-Zimmer added that Petrino told the coaches he’d talk to them all at a later time but nobody has spoken to him since.
+Zimmer added that Petrino told the coaches he’d talk to them all at a later time, but nobody has spoken to him since.
 Bobby Petrino: scared of Texas, scared of his former coaches.
 Why am I not surprised?